mariha/null-safety/README.md

 ##### How? - Tools

 Aim: detect as early as possible as many issues as possible.
-The earlier an issues is detected, the better (less overhead to fix it, shorter feedback loop), but we don't want to do it at a cost of introducing noticeable time overhead for IDE parser/compilation/...
+The earlier an issues is detected, the better (less overhead to fix it, shorter feedback loop), but we don't want to do it at a cost of introducing noticeable time overhead for IDE parser or local compilation.

 * IntelliJ IDE and Eclipse - brings attention while writing - both can be configured with custom annotations